dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/arrow-pandas.md

 ## Destination support

-Destinations that support the `parquet` format natively will have the data files uploaded directly as possible.
+Destinations that support the `parquet` format natively will have the data files uploaded directly when possible.
 Rewriting files can be avoided completely in many cases.

-When the destination does not support `parquet`, the rows are extracted from the table and written in the destination's native format (usually `insert_values`) and this is generally much slower as it requires processing the table row by row and rewriting data to disk.
+When the destination does not support `parquet`, the rows are extracted from the table and written in the destination's native format (usually `insert_values`).
+This is generally much slower as it requires processing the table row by row and rewriting data to disk.

 The output file format is chosen automatically based on the destination's capabilities, so you can load arrow or pandas frames to any destination but performance will vary.